pavelchristof/gomoku-ai/README.md

   * Self-play plays random games and records them.
   * The training pipeline reads these file, constructs features and trains a convolutional value network.
+  * GPU training is 20x faster then CPU on my machine.

 The TODO list is:

-  * Prepare GPU training, CPU is too slow.
   * Implement basic Monte Carlo search to get better training data.
   * Compare how the network learns on random games vs Monte Carlo search.
   * Design some better evaluation strategy, perhaps an ELO ranking.